 26.4.2.4.1.6 Balance-of-Period Auction – Holding Requirement Formulas:

-During the Balance-of-Period Auction, a TCC awarded in the Centralized TCC Auction (or the remaining segments of a TCC awarded in a prior Centralized TCC Auction) or a Fixed Price TCC valid during the period covered by the Balance-of-Period Auction is segmented, as appropriate, into (i) a monthly segment, corresponding to the months within the current Capability Period encompassed by the remaining duration of the TCC, (ii) a future six-month segment, corresponding to months within the next Capability Period encompassed by the remaining duration of the TCC, and (iii) a one-year segment, corresponding to all months after the Capability Period associated with the future six-month segment encompassed by the remaining duration of the TCC, such that the sum of segments (i), (ii), and (iii) covers the entire remaining duration of the TCC.
+During the Balance-of-Period Auction: (a) a TCC awarded in the Centralized TCC Auction (or the remaining segments of a TCC awarded in a prior Centralized TCC Auction); or (b) a Fixed Price TCC, an Incremental TCC, a Grandfathered TCC, an ETCNL TCC, or a RCRR TCC, valid during the period covered by the Balance-of-Period Auction is segmented, as appropriate, into (i) a monthly segment, corresponding to the months within the current Capability Period encompassed by the remaining duration of the TCC (or, in the case of an Incremental TCC or a Grandfathered TCC, the remaining duration of the assumed duration of the TCC for purposes of this Section 26.4), (ii) a future six-month segment, corresponding to months within the next Capability Period encompassed by the remaining duration of the TCC (or, in the case of an Incremental TCC or a Grandfathered TCC, the remaining duration of the assumed duration of the TCC for purposes of this Section 26.4), and (iii) a one-year segment, corresponding to all months after the Capability Period associated with the future six-month segment encompassed by the remaining duration of the TCC (or, in the case of an Incremental TCC or a Grandfathered TCC, the remaining duration of the assumed duration of the TCC for purposes of this Section 26.4), such that the sum of segments (i), (ii), and (iii) covers the entire remaining duration of the TCC (or, in the case of an Incremental TCC or a Grandfathered TCC, the remaining duration of the assumed duration of the TCC for purposes of this Section 26.4).
 The credit holding requirement for the monthly segments and the future six-month segment are calculated in accordance with the formulas below.
-The credit holding requirement for the one-year segment is calculated in accordance with formulas for determing the credit holding requirement for the second year of a two-year TCC as described in Section 26.4.2.4.1.1 above; provided, however, that in the case of a Historic Fixed Price TCC for which less than twelve months are assigned to the one-year segment, the applicable Sub-Auctions from which the market-clearing price (Pijt) used for the formulas described in Section 26.4.2.4.1.1 shall be the most recently completed two-year Sub-Auction prior to the effective date of that Historic Fixed Price TCC and the one-year Sub-Auction that immediately followed such two-year Sub-Auction.
+The credit holding requirement for the one-year segment is calculated in accordance with formulas for determining the credit holding requirement for the second year of a two-year TCC as described in Section 26.4.2.4.1.1 above; provided, however, that in the case of a Historic Fixed Price TCC for which less than twelve months are assigned to the one-year segment, the applicable Sub-Auctions from which the market-clearing price (Pijt) used for the formulas described in Section 26.4.2.4.1.1 shall be the most recently completed two-year Sub-Auction prior to the effective date of that Historic Fixed Price TCC and the one-year Sub-Auction that immediately followed such two-year Sub-Auction.
 The credit holding requirement calculated for each segment shall be determined based on the number of months that are assigned to each segment for the remaining duration of a given TCC.

 26.4.2.4.1.6.1 Monthly Segment